Skukuza to Satara (H1-2, H1-3) 93km

 Around Shingwedzi - Red Rocks Loop, Kanniedood Dam and Mphongolo Loop (S52, S56, S50) 170km round trip

 The S50 past Kanniedood Dam is a good game-viewing drive.
 There are often nyala and kudu browsing in the riverine bush and one should keep a lookout for leopard.
-Mphongolo Loop, north of Shingwedzi, supports large populations of elephant and buffalo and the area is reportedly good for lion.
+Mphongolo Loop, north of Shingwedzi, supports large populations of elephants and buffalo and the area is reportedly good for lion.
 There are wonderful riverine trees along this dust road.

 Read more about Game Drives around Shingwedzi